 DBIGB Group sits within the DB Group structure and complies with DB Group policies and standards.
 DB Group employs the Three Lines of Defence model to help protect the Bank, it's customers and shareholders against losses and reputational damage, resulting from the impacts of risk events, and governance responsibilities are apportioned across the first and second lines of Defence.
-Effective risk and control management is underpinned by a strong risk awareness culture, embedded in all of the decisions, processes and management activities performed on a day-to-day basis.
-First line of Defence pertains to staff in the business divisions, as the primary Risk Owners and, staff in the Group Technology & Operations and other service areas who own business processes, operations and Information Technology.
-The Owners of the business activities and processes where the risks originate are the owners of risks.
-The Second Line of Defence is comprised of the Control Functions who are responsible for the design of the control framework and independent risk assessments and the Third Line is Group Audit.
+Effective risk and control management is underpinned by a strong risk awareness culture, embedded in all the decisions, processes and management activities performed on a day-to-day basis.
+First line of Defence pertains to staff in the business divisions, as the primary risk owners and, staff in the Group Technology & Operations and other service areas who own business processes, operations and information technology.
+The owners of the business activities and processes where the risks originate are the owners of risks.
+The Second Line of Defence is comprised of the control functions who are responsible for the design of the control framework and independent risk assessments and the Third Line is Group Audit.
 DBIGB Group applies DB Group's risk management framework and governance structures to identify, control and manage the material risks faced in its business activities.

-Key financial risks to DBIGB Group are Credit Risk and Liquidity Risk (specifically concentration risk given DBUKB's dependency on upstream funding by DB Group).
+Key financial risks to DBIGB Group are Credit risk and Liquidity risk (specifically Concentration risk given DBUKB's dependency on upstream funding by DB Group).
 Market risk is considered minimal as trades are transacted on an agency or matched principal basis with DB Group.
 Climate risk should not be considered a stand-alone risk type, but rather a driver of existing risk types, therefore it should be analysed jointly with other risk types.
-The key climate risks to DBIGB Group relate to DBUKB, given its loan portfolio is predominantly UK residential and commercial high street property mortgages, the key climate risks are Transition risk, Physical risk and Credit risk from default of clients.
+The key climate risks to DBIGB Group are Transition risk, Physical risk and Credit risk from default of clients, relating to DBUKB's property loan portfolio.

-This section covers the risks considered by the Boards of the entities in the DBIGB Group as material to the DBIGB Group together with details of how these risks are managed.
+This section covers the risks considered by the Boards as material to the DBIGB Group together with details of how these risks are managed.
 The Boards consider that the risk management arrangements in place for DBIGB Group are adequate to cover the profile and strategy of the DBIGB Group.